-DATE

-NAME ADDRESS ADDRESS ADDRESS ADDRESS

-Dear Parent/Carer Name

-Our records show that last term your child's attendance was below 90%.
+DATE NAME ADDRESS ADDRESS ADDRESS ADDRESS Dear Parent/Carer Name Our records show that last term your child's attendance was below 90%.
+We have considered individual attendance records to assess the continuing impact of Covid-19 on attendance, but must express concerns regarding the impact of your child's attendance on their education.
 To put this into perspective, 90% attendance is equivalent to missing half a day of school each week.
 Ongoing low attendance is a factor often linked to low levels of attainment.
 Many pupils have difficulty maintaining friendships if they have long or numerous periods of absence.
 It is a parent's legal responsibility to ensure their child attends school.
-School has a legal duty to address attendance; if attendance does not increase, and instead drops below 85%, school will be obligated to contact Education Attendance Enforcement.
-This could then lead to a Penalty Notice, which is a fine of either £120 or £60.
+Regular unauthorised absence could lead to a Penalty Notice, which is a fine of either £120 or £60.
 An unpaid fine can lead to prosecution.

-As a school, we wish to improve attendance before it reaches this point and would be more than happy to talk with you about supportive strategies we might put in place.
-If you would like to discuss your child's attendance, please contact the school office to arrange a meeting with a member of the senior leadership team, who will be happy to talk with you and, if required, arrange support.
+As a school, we wish to improve attendance before it reaches this point.
+We wish to help your child improve his/her attendance.
+If you would like to discuss your child's attendance, please contact the school office to arrange a meeting with a member of the senior leadership team, who will be happy to talk with you and if required arrange support.
 We would appreciate your support to make sure your child's attendance now improves.
 The school will continue to monitor the situation.

-Thank you for your co-operation

-Yours sincerely

-In case of Covid related absence
+Thank you for your co-operation Yours sincerely Headteacher: Mr. B Trenowden Black Scotch Lane, Mansfield, Nottinghamshire, NG18 4JW www.berryhillprimary.co.uk Telephone:01623 478477 Supporting Attendance Letter for pupils below 90% Feb 2022

+DATE

-DATE NAME ADDRESS ADDRESS ADDRESS ADDRESS Dear Parent/Carer Name Our records show that last term your child's attendance was below 90%.
+NAME ADDRESS ADDRESS ADDRESS

+Dear Parent/Carer Name

+Our records show that last term your child's attendance was below 90%.
 We have considered individual attendance records to assess the continuing impact of Covid-19 on attendance, but must express concerns regarding the impact of your child's attendance on their education.
 To put this into perspective, 90% attendance is equivalent to missing half a day of school each week.

 Ongoing low attendance is a factor often linked to low levels of attainment.
 Many pupils have difficulty maintaining friendships if they have long or numerous periods of absence.

 We do appreciate that over the past few weeks in particular, there have been exceptionally high transmission rates of Covid-19 in some classes which have accounted for the bulk of our non-attendance.
 Therefore, at this time, we are merely sending this letter out to parents of all pupils whose attendance falls between 85% and 90% to draw your attention to this fact.
 This is with the understanding that there is an expectation that we shall see this figure improve.

 We have a legal responsibility to monitor attendance and take action where it is deemed necessary.
 If attendance does not climb above 90%, we will be obliged to contact you again regarding this matter and may need to escalate this.

 We thank you for your continued support.
 We wish to help your child improve his/her attendance.
 If you would like to discuss your child's attendance, please contact the school office to arrange a meeting with a member of the senior leadership team, who will be happy to talk with you and if required arrange support.

-Thank you for your co-operation Yours sincerely
+Thank you for your co-operation

+Yours sincerely

+Mr. B Trenowden Headteacher